Agaseke: Cultural symbolism

 Rwandese produce many styles of basket, the most notable being the agaseke because of the importance it holds in family life.
 Uduseke are used to promote positive inter-family relations as they are primarily used to hold food and/or other gifts when going to visit someone or when going to a wedding.
 Because of this, they are a symbol of peace and goodwill amongst families and friends.

 The lidded nature of uduseke also gives the basket a sense of privacy which speaks to the personal connection between the gifter and the receiver.
 Agaseke can also symbolize protection for the same reason as the tight stitch and weaving pattern gives ample protection of the contents, often dry foods, from outside conditions and pests.

 Agaseke also symbolize a strong family and a wife or mother's dedication to her family.
 Agaseke production is labor-intensive and customarily a women-dominated art form, and so being able to make one well is said to show a dedication to detail and proper upbringing that is rewarded in Rwandan culture.
 This aspect of symbolism has evolved from a test of ability to a symbol of luck in recent times as an agaseke is commonly gifted by elders to new brides to communicate congratulations and wish her strength and luck.

 Historical and traditional uses

 In times and areas where trade and barter were/are more common, uduseke were/are traded for other craft necessities and so have long functioned as a part of local economies.
-They are also used practically in every day life to store dry-foods and other objects that need to be covered.
+They are also used practically in everyday life to store dry-foods and other objects that need to be covered.

 As symbols of feminine power, they are common props in women's traditional dances in which dancers present their baskets to the audience in a show of self-confidence and pride.